 “My concern is that some of these crimes are driven out of wanting a few minutes of fame.”

-What a naive, uninformed analysis that is!
-Only 20% of all recorded crime is committed by women – while men offend at five times that rate.
+Davis is right.
+The numbers are going up.
+But the reality is that only 20% of all recorded crime is committed by women.
+Men offend at five times that rate.
 The percentage of violent crime committed by women is less than 5%.

 Department of Corrections data reveals some disturbing common factors shared by many women behind bars.
 More than two-thirds of them – 68% – have been the victim of family violence.
 The proportion who have suffered family violence, rape or sexual assault, or a combination of these, is closer to 75%.